 Use a language that provides a complete concurrency mechanism.

-Use mechanisms of the language or system to determine that necessary threads are still operating.
+At appropriate times use mechanisms of the language or system to determine that necessary threads are still operating.
 Such mechanisms may be direct communication, runtime-level checks, explicit dependency relationships, or progress counters in shared communication code to verify progress

 Handle events and exceptions from termination events